 The aim of this exercise was for the Commission to provide support and guidance to Member States.
 It focused on waste policy objectives and the requirement for separate collection under the Waste Framework Directive.
 The Commission organised workshops, and published factsheets and roadmaps for ten European countries.
 The factsheets provide a summary of the current situation, and the roadmaps provide recommendations for improvement.
 These documents were based on a report to help Member States improve their waste management performance.

 The EEA also published a report analyzing municipal waste management in Europe.

 Municipal Waste Compliance Promotion Exercise 2014-2015

 In its second phase, the Commission organised workshops with representatives from eight Member States to discuss the main lessons learned from the 2014-2015 compliance promotion exercise on municipal waste management.
 The objective was to assess waste management policy in selected Member States and help them get on track to meet EU waste targets.

 The final report is available here.

 Waste Management Plans

-Member states must prepare waste management plans.
+Every 6 years, Member States must prepare waste management plans.
 These plans should cover the whole country, but local or regional authorities can prepare local or regional plans.